momo-trip/SmartC2Rust/README.md

 | `average` | Maximum number of source lines per translation unit. |
 | `ffi_strategy` | Translation strategy: `"preserve"` (C-compatible via FFI) or `"minimize"` (safe, idiomatic Rust; default) |

-## Entry point selection

-Each benchmark program has a `targets.txt` file in `benchmark/{program}/targets.txt` that specifies which C functions to be the entry point.
-The entry points are the C functions that will be replaced by their translated Rust equivalents and called from C via FFI.
-The `targets.txt` lists function names with their source locations in the format:
-`function_name:path/to/file.c:start_line:end_line`

-**Note:** For the benchmark programs, the entry point is set to the main function.

-See [docs/ffi-boundary.md](docs/ffi-boundary.md) for details on how the FFI boundary is designed.

 ## Artifact notes
 ### Macro handling